 Dr. Straub directs Embera’s nonclinical development and chemistry, manufacturing and controls (CMC) efforts on a consulting basis.
 She is an experienced pharmaceutical development consultant working with a range of development stage pharmaceutical and biotech companies from concept through FDA marketing approval for a variety of products.
-Dr. Straub is the former Executive Director of Research for Acusphere.

 Dr. Straub has over 25 years of drug development experience, which includes managing IND-enabling nonclinical programs and developing and executing CMC strategies for small pharmaceutical/biotechnology companies.
 Prior to establishing her consultancy, she served as Executive Director of Research for Acusphere, a specialty pharmaceutical company, including working from concept as an inventor through NDA submission for a cardiovascular imaging agent.
 Before holding that position she was involved in drug/biologic research and development at Alkermes, and was an NIH postdoctoral fellow at Harvard.
-For the past six years she has been an independent consultant advising medical product companies and academic institutions on areas of product development, CMC, nonclinical studies, regulatory affairs, project management, and specific scientific topics such as drug delivery.
+For more than 10 years she has been an independent consultant advising medical product companies and academic institutions on areas of product development, CMC, nonclinical studies, regulatory affairs, project management, and specific scientific topics such as drug delivery.
 Dr. Straub received a B.S. and an M.S. in Chemistry from Caltech and a Ph.D. in Chemistry from MIT.

 Ann Robbins, Ph.D.

 Prior to becoming a consultant, Dr. Robbins held regulatory affairs leadership positions at Procter & Gamble Pharmaceuticals and Eli Lilly, served as Vice President of Clinical Development and Regulatory Affairs at Thyreos, a startup pharmaceutical company, and provided clinical trial management and regulatory affairs expertise at Organon Pharmaceuticals, and the Population Council, Center for Biomedical Research, a non-profit drug development organization.
-She received her B.A in Physiological Psychology from The University of Texas, her MA and Ph.D. in Neuroscience from Florida State University.
+She received her B.A. in Physiological Psychology from The University of Texas, her M.A. and Ph.D. in Neuroscience from Florida State University.